luftreich/blog_source/source/_posts/2013-09-03-importerror-cannot-import-name-compare-xml.markdown

 in (in my case):
 `/use/local/lib/python2.7/dist-packages/Django-1.5.2-py2.7.egg/django/test/utils.py`

-But in the process of figuring out this issue, I learned several thins.
+But in the process of figuring out this issue, I learned several things.

 - When importing django modules, e.g., you have to define the `DJANGO_SETTINGS_MODULES` environment variable.
 Just set it to your project's